Castle Air Force Base: Civilian use

-As of 2008, local government plans to convert the dormant facility to civilian commercial use has become an active political issue.
 It has been identified as the preferred location for the central maintenance facility of the proposed California High-Speed Rail system.

 The University of California, Merced maintains a research site on the former base, which was its first facility before construction of the main campus in Merced.

 United States Penitentiary, Atwater stands on a portion of the grounds of the former Air Force Base.

 In 2011, Google leased 60 acres (24 ha) in order to test the development of their new project, the self-driving car, which has become Waymo.
 Google also leased a hangar at the former Air Force base in order to continue testing a new project, Project Loon.
 Project Loon was a program that creates an aerial Wi-Fi network, using balloons to loft relay equipment to high altitude.
 The former Base was expecting Google to pay approximately $456,000 in rental fees for both of these projects over the course of one year.

 In 2021, Merced County completed a $2.1 million expansion project of the automotive research and testing complex located at Castle (pictured).
 Known as TRC—California, the site includes a 2.2-mile oval test track, a one-mile city course and two large vehicle dynamics areas.
 The 225-acre site is already attracting a significant amount of business interest from major car companies.
 The County expects expansion to continue in the coming years as testing demand at the site increases.

 In addition to vehicle technology, Castle has also become a focal point for goods movement.
 In February 2022, the Board of Supervisors approved an agreement with Patriot Rail to establish a rail district at Castle Commerce Center.
 That district became operational in May 2022 and is located near the southeastern corner of Castle.
 The rail district will enhance the ability of agricultural producers, manufacturers and other enterprises from throughout the San Joaquin Valley to quickly and efficiently ship and receive products via the BNSF railroad mainline, which runs adjacent to the site.
 A rail spur from the BNSF lines currently connects to Castle, and Patriot Rail will soon develop additional infrastructure to facilitate enhanced rail freight service from the location.

-The County is expecting more growth at Castle in the future.
-In order to make more room at the site and improve Castle’s versatility and safety, Merced County demolished old dormitory buildings in 2022 that were uninhabitable and unusable, paving the way for future development while eliminating blight and hazards to public safety.

-Tesla, Inc. was spotted testing their Cybertruck at the site in October 2021.